Houston Health Care Regulatory Compliance

 - Billing arrangements

-Drafting & Implementing Compliance Plans
+Drafting and Implementing Healthcare Compliance Plans

 A sound compliance program is the best preventative medicine for any health care organization.
-Health care providers are under increased scrutiny from the Texas attorney general, the Department of Health and Human Services' Office of Inspector General (OIG), Texas Department of Insurance (TDI), and other government agencies.
+Health care providers are under increased scrutiny from the Texas Attorney General, the Department of Health and Human Services' Office of Inspector General (OIG), Texas Department of Insurance (TDI), and other government agencies.
 Even if you did not intend to commit a violation, you can face costly and time-consuming investigations, sanctions, penalties, and even criminal prosecution.

 A comprehensive properly implemented compliance plan provides clear direction to members at every level of the organization and minimizes the potential for you to be the target of an investigation.